tailofmoon/flickr/README.md

 # flickr
 flickr app

+## Intro
-## Using Flickr API you can retrieve a plethora of photographs and in turn, may create awesome applications.
+Using Flickr API you can retrieve a plethora of photographs and in turn, may create awesome applications.
 Moreover, you may upload your application to Flickr's marketplace APP Garden and make bucks and recognition too.

 ## API 키 얻기